Subgenix-Research/Core/README.md

 You are ready to go!

 We used [Slither](https://github.com/crytic/slither) as a static analyzer to search for vulnerabilities in the contract.
-You can check out the results [here](SECURITY/Slither_results.txt).
 If you want to run it on your local machine use the command `slither .`.